Amira-shab/WRO-2026-Future-Engineers/README.md

 **Team:** XCLNC Lunar
 **Platform:** LEGO Spike Prime + Pixy2
 **Programming Language:** Python (Pybricks)
+###The team
+We are the XCLNC Lunar team and we are competing in the 2026 WRO Future Engineers category.
 ---

 ## 1. Project Overview & The "Evolution" Strategy